 The actions, words, attitudes, and kindness that I show today will come back to me.
 The way I treat others is the way I will be treated.
 If that is true, I should see every action and word as a seed that will produce a harvest in my life.
 So what kind of harvest do I want?
 Plant the seed for it today!

-This law of sowing and reaping also includes our material and financial lives.
+This also includes our material and financial lives.
 Notice 2 Corinthians 9:6: But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.

 And again we find this principle in Galatians 6:7, where it also refers to the Galatian believers giving to those who minister the Word to them: Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.